gabrielgfa/digitalhub-challenge/README.md

 docker compose up --build
 ```
 This Docker compose will be responsible to install all dependencies, and run AWS SAM to bundle the code and deploy the application to AWS.

+## High-level CI/CD Strategy

+I noticed in your interview guideline that GitLab is the platform you use, which I know well.
+For this project, I replicated the level of automation I aim for in any stack, using Docker to manage the build environment and create the application image through the [Gitlab Container Registry](https://docs.gitlab.com/user/packages/container_registry/), while leveraging [GitLab CI](https://docs.gitlab.com/ci/) to automate the build and deployment process from start to finish.

+### Pipeline Flow:

+1. **Source Control:** Developer pushes code → [GitLab CI](https://docs.gitlab.com/ci/) triggers pipeline
+2. **Linting & Unit Tests:** Python tests + code quality checks
+3. **Build & Package:** SAM build and package commands
+4. **Approval Gate:** Manual approval before production deploy
+5. **Deployment:** Deploy to environment
+6. **Monitoring:** CloudWatch logs and metrics (maybe with a Datadog integration for better monitoring)

+## Wrap-up

+Thanks for the fun challenge!
+I really enjoyed putting this together.
+I’m looking forward to chatting with you in the interview and hearing your thoughts.